tytydraco/yessleep/out/I_was_broke_and_took_a_job_at_a_summer_camp_Now_Im_starting_to_regret_it_Part_1.md

 10: (Please listen to this rule, it could save your life.)
 If you hear someone shout out 059, shout for Jericho.

-11: If you start seeing dead bodies everywhere and the world looking weird, do exactly as I say.
-Shout out a random word, then apologize exactly like this.
-"I am so sorry for shouting, please let me out."
-If the world doesn't go back to normal, you probably don't sound sincere enough to him.
-Keep apologizing.
+If you also see a man with a tattoo of the numbers 059 on his arm, also shout for Jericho.

+11: If you start seeing dead bodies everywhere and the world looking weird, follow these instructions exactly.
+Cover your eyes, hold your breath, and then sit on the ground with your legs crossed.
+If you hear laughing, ignore it and stay in this position.
+You should hear a bell ringing as an indicator you're back to our world.

 12: Get all campers in bed at 9:30.

 13: Lock the door to the cabin if you're not going to go outside.
 Be inside at around 10:45.
+It is safe to go outside when the sun starts to rise.